Milk Money (OVA): Characters

-A college student, who as a young child, was one of Kyouko's clients and was saddened when he had to see her leave when his mother fired her and kicked her out of his house; he lives in an apartment by himself.
+Toji Ide is a college student, who, as a young child, was one of Kyouko's clients and was saddened when he had to see her leave when his mother fired her and kicked her out of his house.
+As result, he lives in an apartment by himself.
 Back in his childhood, Touji's parents were often too busy due to their jobs and had turned to Kyouko whenever he was in need of being cared for until his mother found out about their secret relationship which then lead to Kyouko getting fired and kicked out of his house.
-Years later, when he's suddenly reunited with Kyouko following her estrangement from his life, he takes a liking to feeding on her breast milk and then starts a romantic and sexual relationship with her until he starts a secret affair with her daughter and his classmate Marika behind her back.
-After Kyouko punishes him in her chamber for this, he agrees not to let it happen again and submits to her orders; when Marika learns about the affair and with her daughter's urging decides to permanently cut ties from Kyouko and continue his relationship with Marika.
-Unfortunately as time passes, guilt gets the better of him and goes back to Kyouko when he notices Marika has gone missing; when he finally learns about Marika's death, Kyouko rips his clothes off, breaks his cellphone and physically assaults him in her chamber.
+Years later, when he is suddenly reunited with Kyouko following her estrangement from his life, he takes a liking to feeding on her breast milk and then starts a romantic and sexual relationship with her until he starts a secret affair with her daughter and his classmate Marika behind her back.
+After Kyouko punishes him in her chamber for this, he agrees not to let it happen again and submits to her orders.
+When Marika learns about the affair, he decides to permanently cut ties from Kyouko and continue his relationship with Marika.
+As time passes, however, guilt gets the better of him and goes back to Kyouko when he notices Marika has gone missing.
+When he finally learns about Marika's death, Kyouko rips his clothes off, breaks his cellphone and physically assaults him in her chamber.
 In his weakened state, he eventually dies from malnutrition and possibly from the injuries that Kyouko inflicted on him when he was being tortured.